 This module provides insights and understanding into creating sustainable relationships and management of individuals within our organisations as hybrid working becomes more mainstream and workforces become more globally positioned.
 It considers how employee relations is a central part of creating diverse and inclusive workforces.
 It also connects to how we manage performance effectively and build successful teams to support organisational outcomes.

 This module develops an in depth understanding of how we develop and maintain engagement and motivation in our workforces today.
 Considering the impact of organisational culture towards various models and frameworks of engagement, the module then focuses on how HR can impact individuals' experiences through critically reviewing various contemporary concepts and practices.

-This module looks at the reasons for organisational development and change, considering how we can manage the process more effectively for success, exploring change models and the leadership skills required to support individuals.
-This module then takes us to look at the behavioural science of change and the importance of this in today's evolving organisations.
-Working on a specific industry change project, there is practical application of applied learning through the requirement to create and deliver a change plan.
+This module looks at the reasons for organisational development and change, considering how we can manage the process more effectively for success, exploring change models and the leadership//managerial skills required to support individuals.

 This module provides the individual with an opportunity to explore, understand and reflect on themselves as part of their own development considering the skills required for business today and to support personal growth and development.
 This module will encourage individuals to find their own personal brand.